gonative-cc/relayer/contrib/MockBitcoind.md

 ## Start bitcoind node

 You can start bitcoind node again.
-This command will keep any state you change on bitcoind node.
+This command will keep any state changes on the bitcoind node.

 ## Restart bitcoind node

-Restart bitcoind will create node with snapshot data.
+Restarting bitcoind will create node with a snapshot data.

 ```bash
 make restart-bitcoind